influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.8/concepts/crosswalk.md

     parent: Concepts
 ---

-# What's in a database?

-This page gives SQL users an overview of how InfluxDB is like an SQL database and how it's not.
-It highlights some of the major distinctions between the two and provides a loose crosswalk between the different database terminologies and query languages.

-## In general...
+InfluxDB is similar to a SQL database, but different in many ways.

-InfluxDB is designed to work with time-series data.
+InfluxDB is purpose-built for time series data.
-SQL databases can handle time-series but weren't created strictly for that purpose.
+Relational databases _can_ handle time series data, but are not optimized for common time series workloads.
-In short, InfluxDB is made to store a large volume of time-series data and perform real-time analysis on those data, quickly.
+InfluxDB is designed to store large volumes of time series data and quickly perform real-time analysis on that data.

 ### Timing is everything